vernisaz/rust_bee/README.md

 ## Bulding

-It's self building tool, however it needs a bootstraping.
+It's a self building tool, however it needs a bootstrapping.
 [7Bee](https://github.com/drogatkin/7Bee) is used for the [purpose](./bee-rust.xml) (see instructions inside).
 You can use **RustBee** itself for building it after you built the starter version.